RedLeader962/RedLeader962.github.io/_pages/index.md

 ---
 layout: index
-description: My blog and projects on Deep Reinforcement Learning (RL/DRL) and AI related topic.
+description: My blog and projects on Deep Reinforcement Learning (RL/DRL) and topics related to A.I.
 permalink: /
 ---